 - Validating if SPF/DKIM is set up and domains are aligned.

 - Generating a DMARC record and specifying the DMARC settings.

 Verify if DKIM and/or SPF are set up properly

-As mentioned earlier, having either of them is compulsory for DMARC to work.
-But having one that returns negative results for legitimate emails will also do no good.
+As mentioned earlier, having DKIM or SPF is compulsory for DMARC to work.
+But having either one return negative results for legitimate emails will also do no good.
 The DMARC test will fail automatically if SPF or DKIM fails.